A family in Kharkiv, Ukraine on May 25, 2024.

-Cash Transfers A Lifeline for Ukraine's Children This Winter
+Cash Transfers a Lifeline for Ukraine's Children This Winter

 Financial assistance from UNICEF is helping families like Tetiana’s afford warm clothes, blankets, home heating and other necessities to survive what will be the hardest winter yet.

-Financial assistance from UNICEF is helping vulnerable families in Ukraine buy food, meet their immediate needs and rebuild their lives amid the ongoing war and displacement.
+Cash assistance from UNICEF is helping vulnerable families in Ukraine buy food, meet their immediate needs and rebuild their lives amid the ongoing war and displacement.

 Tetiana, her husband Yevhen and their three children are among them.
 Back in January, they returned to their home in Kharkiv after being temporarily displaced by the fighting, but life was a struggle — and the children felt the impact.